 Bicentenary of Captain Cook`s ExplorationPrint Page

-An anchor commemorates bicentenary of Captain Cook`s voyage and also the part played by maritime services in the region.
+The anchor commemorates bicentenary of Captain Cook`s voyage which passed by the area on the 22nd April 1770.
+It also plays the part played by maritime services in the region during the early days of settlement.

 Captain James Cook claimed the whole of the east coast of Australia for Great Britain on 22 August 1770, naming eastern Australia, 'New South Wales.'